hl7-eu/laboratory/input/pagecontent/design-choice.md

 This choice has been made considering that:
 * There was a good consensus in the HL7 FHIR community and in this team that the new rules are the most appropriate for a document bundle.
 * In R5 the link between the DiagnosticReport and the Composition is realized with a Reference from the DiagnosticReport.
 The team decided to follow the same design pattern to facilitate the R4 to R5 transition.
-* Adding a reference from the Composition to the DiagnosticReport would create an unwished circular reference.
+* Adding a reference from the Composition to the DiagnosticReport would create an undesirable circular reference.